 The one thing all torches have in common is that they produce a flame, after that it gets more interesting.
 Just like lovers, not all flames are created equal.
 Some flames are hotter and more intense than others, and some, more adaptable than others.
 When choosing a torch, you first have to determine what type of flame you are looking for.
 One other important factor is figuring out what type of set up you are able to accommodate.
 Because along with the ability to produce a flame, they can also cause a fire.
 Consider your available space, budget, ability to create a safe work environment, home insurance and building codes.
-You may want a oxygen/ acetylene set up, but if you are working in the corner of your living room attached to 5 other families in a town house, this may not be the most responsible or allowable option.
+You may want an oxygen/ acetylene set up, but if you are working in the corner of your living room attached to 5 other families in a townhouse, this may not be the most responsible or allowable option.

 There seems to be a vast variety of jewellery torches on the market, choosing a torch is not a simple task, it will take some time getting to know them all a little bit.
 It’s better to date a little before diving into a love affair, and it’s advised to take a little time selecting before you bring a torch home.

 A torch is made up of a handle for the flame, attached to a fuel source.
 The most basic torch consists of a fuel tank and a handle.
 These are the hand torches, also known as micro torches.
 Then there are handles that attach to a fuel tank with a hose.
-Some of these handles have different tips to adjust flame size.
+Some of these handles have different tips to adjust the flame size.
 Others have a knob to adjust the amount of gas released as well as different tips.
-Some tanks needs regulators, others don’t.
+Some tanks need regulators, others don’t.
 And then there are those with separate gas and oxygen tanks, both with regulators and attaching to the handle with separate hoses.

 Let’s start with the basic necessity, the fuel source.
 Different fuels burn at different temperatures producing a flame used for a certain number of applications, and some are safer than others.
 When choosing a fuel source, keep in mind that some torches are designed to only work with a specific fuel.
 Here is a list of a few common gases used in the jewellery trade.
-Please do your due diligence and check proper handling and storage of gases before bringing them into your home or studio.
+Please do your due diligence and check the proper handling and storage of gases before bringing them into your home or studio.

 - burns at a lower temperature 1970 c